Developing an Advertising Program

 Based on this data, most companies will select one of three basic scheduling methods.
 They are:

-- Pulse (burst): a combination of continuous and flighting advertising strategies, pulse advertising maintains a minimum level of steady advertising, augmented with intermittent periods of additional advertising based on demand, promotion or product launches
+• Pulse (burst): a combination of continuous and flight advertising strategies, pulse advertising maintains a minimum level of steady advertising, augmented with intermittent periods of additional advertising based on demand, promotion or product launches

-Developing an advertising program involves a lot of moving parts.
+Developing an advertising program involves many moving parts.
 Demographics.
 Data.
 Design.
 Delivery.
 Even with the advent of social media advertising, there are lots of potential pitfalls for business owners.
 But the social media advertising team at ThreeSixty stands ready to develop, execute and evaluate an advertising plan customized to get your company more sales.

 To learn more about our team, our experience and our approach to advertising in the 21st century, get in touch with us by filling out an information request form and someone from our marketing team will be in touch shortly.